✨🎤 The CyberCup Show returns on 13 February 2026!

 Content Adjustments

-• Adaptation of questions based on field feedback (level, relevance)
+• Adaptation of questions according to field feedback (level, relevance)

 • Incorporation of emerging themes (deepfakes, CEO fraud)

-• Focus on specific food industry risks (sabotage, industrial espionage)
+• Focus on specific agri-food risks (sabotage, industrial espionage)

 Engagement Mechanics

-• Introduction of inter-site challenges (anonymous score comparison)
+• Introduction of inter-site challenges (anonymised score comparisons)

-"Field team awareness cannot rely on traditional e-learning modules.
-You must go to them with formats compatible with their operational constraints.
-The mobile kiosk solves this equation."
+"Awareness for frontline teams cannot rely on traditional e-learning modules.
+It's necessary to reach them with formats compatible with their operational constraints.
+The mobile terminal solves this equation."

 Why This Model Works for the Industry